Quantifoil Alternative for Cryo-EM

 Support Film MaterialAmorphous nickel-titanium alloy (Au grid)Holey carbon (Cu or Au grid)

-Glow Discharge RequiredNo — self-wettingYes (typically required)
+Glow Discharge RequiredYes (recommended)Yes (typically required)

-Beam-Induced MotionReduced (better conductivity)Standard
+Beam-Induced MotionReduced (better conductivity)Typical for carbon

-Film Thickness25 ± 3 nm~12–15 nm
+Film Thickness22 ± 3 nm~12–15 nm

 Grid OptionsAu 300/400 mesh, Cu 300 meshCu or Au, 200–400 mesh